How Good Is Your Employee Engagement Survey?

 - I trust my boss

-These don't seem like terrible questions, right?
-Well, they seem okay until you ask yourself, "How would I fix a low score on one of these questions?"
+These don't seem like terrible questions, until you ask yourself, "How would I fix a low score on one of these questions?"

-Let's say you get low scores on those questions.
+Let's say employee engagement levels are really low on those questions.
 Obviously, you now need to do something about it.
 Take a simple question like, "I trust my boss."
 Do you know specifically what causes the typical employees to trust the boss?
 How about what specifically causes your unique employees to trust the boss?

 You could instruct your managers to be more honest with their employees.
 Or share more good news.
 Or share more bad news.
 Or you could make them conduct a one-on-one conversation with each employee.

 All of those sound pretty good, right?
 The problem is that you have no idea which one of those actions your employees were talking about when they said that they have trust issues with their boss.
 And because you don't know which one is right, you're probably going to guess wrong.
-And then the employees will feel like you've done nothing to address their specific issue.
+Ultimately employees will feel like you've done nothing to increase employee satisfaction.

-This logic applies to every single question on your survey.
-Take another question like, "I have great friends at work.”
-Low scores on this question don’t teach you exactly what steps you need to take to fix the issue.
+Take another question like, "I have great friends at work."
+Poor employee morale on this question doesn't teach you exactly what steps you need to take to fix the issue.
 Social networking might improve friendships, but so might more face-to-face time.
 I could show you regression analyses from companies where friendships are better when people have lots of autonomy (and are left alone).
 But I could also show you regression analyses from totally different companies where friendships are better when employees have lots of face-to-face teamwork and collaboration.